Billiam/anim8/README.md

 Use this inside `love.update(dt)` so that your animation changes frames according to the time that has passed.

-`Animation:draw(image, x,y, angle, sx, sy, ox, oy)`
+`Animation:draw(x, y, angle, sx, sy, ox, oy)`

 Draws the current frame in the specified coordinates with the right angle, scale and offset.
-These parameters work exacly the same way as in "love.graphics.drawq":https://love2d.org/wiki/love.graphics.drawq .
+These parameters work exacly the same way as in [love.graphics.drawq](https://love2d.org/wiki/love.graphics.drawq).

 `Animation:gotoFrame(frame)`